 I just walked through my house and sighed or swore no less than half a dozen times.
 My partner is at her full-time job.
-My 5-year-old twins are at preschool.
-My 7-year-old daughter is at summer camp, and I am walking through my house trying to find my way to my desk so I can start a day of work at home.
+My three kids are at school.
+And I am walking through my house trying to find my way to my desk so I can start a day of work at home.
 I am struggling to balance my writing, advocacy work, and multiple side projects.
-The house is empty but my responsibilities are not.
+The house is empty, but my responsibilities are not.

 I sighed because of the overwhelming signs of never having time.
 We don’t have family members nearby who are willing or obligated to help or bail me out of tight spots.
 My family is dysfunctional and not in my life; my partner’s family is out of state and her parents are aging.
 We have friends, but they have kids and jobs too.
 I am envious of the ones who have parents or siblings who can make the daily grind of parenting a little easier.

-I sighed at the pile of school work that came home with my oldest daughter at the end of the school year that I still haven’t gone through, even though she has been out of school for two weeks.
+I sighed at the pile of school papers that came home with my oldest daughter that I still haven’t gone through.
 I continued to step around baskets of laundry; one is clean and needs to be folded and put away, and the other is filled with dirty laundry and random shit that has moved from upstairs to downstairs.
 The shit now lives with underwear in my kitchen, apparently.

 I rolled my eyes at the to-do lists, a sink full of dishes, bills to pay, bathrooms to be cleaned, and appointments to keep.
 I swore at the frozen pack of chicken I hope thaws in time for dinner.
 I forgot to get it out earlier in the day, and my family insists on eating dinner every night even though my kids complain about most things I cook for them.
 So fingers crossed I can cook this chicken that they’ll turn their noses up at anyway.